web-eid/web-eid-authtoken-validation-java/README.md

 Complete the steps below to add support for secure authentication with eID cards to your Java web application back end.
 Instructions for the front end are available [here](https://github.com/web-eid/web-eid.js).

-A Java web application that uses Maven or Gradle to manage packages is needed for running this quickstart.
+A Java 17 or newer web application that uses Maven or Gradle to manage packages is needed for running this quickstart.
 Examples are for Maven, but they are straightforward to translate to Gradle.

 In the following example we are using the [Spring Framework](https://spring.io/), but the examples can be easily ported to other Java web application frameworks.